Amos Gitai: Theatrical performances

 Another piece is Yitzhak Rabin : Chronicle of an Assassination, created following the movie Rabin, The Last Day (2015) and premiered at the 2016 Avignon Festival.
-In this work, Gitai draws on the memories of Leah Rabin, the prime minister's wife, and produces like a parable liberated from all formalism.
+In this work, Gitai drew on the memories of Leah Rabin, the prime minister's wife, and produced a parable liberated from all formalism.
 Four female heroines, four voices reciting the text that becomes a text between lament and lullaby, recreate the unprecedented course of history and violence in which the nationalist forces opposed the peace project led by Yitzhak Rabin, by defection and incitement.
 Four voices taken, as if "in an echo chamber," between documentary imagery and extracts from classical literature – the same vivid memory that always accompanied the filmmaker and director in his understanding of Israeli state and society.

 In 2019, the stage version of A Letter to a Friend in Gaza premiered at the Spoleto Festival in the United States.
-The piece is of a captivating, demanding, challenging and lyrical multimedia.
-At a time when art and entertainment are often synonymous, the play restores confidence in the theater's ability to ask difficult political and cultural questions.
+The piece was multimedia.
+At a time when art and entertainment are often synonymous, the play restored confidence in the theater's ability to ask difficult political and cultural questions.
 The audience cannot remain passive, and takes on the difficult task of understanding the theatrical experience in the face of his thoughts, perceptions and opinions regarding the Israeli-Palestinian conflict.
 Instead of proposing theory or solution, the play serves as a powerful trigger for much-needed political imagination.
 A Letter to a Friend in Gaza was originally a 34-minute film screened in 2018 at the Venice Festival.
 It was Nigel Redon, the director of the Spoleto Festival, who suggested Gitai to work on a stage version for the festival.
 His film and stage work share texts and actors, yet, paradoxically, the structure and feel of the film seem more theatrical, while the open horizon and stratified composition of the half-hour theatrical version give the impression of cinema.